 1. Introduction

 The EU Green Paper on Future Noise Policy indicates that 80 million EU citizens are suffering from potentially harmful environmental noise levels, according to the World Health Organization (WHO) recommendations (Berglund, Lindvall, and Schwela 1999).
 The publication of the EU Directive Relating to the Assessment and Management of Environmental Noise (END) (European Union 2002) more than two decades ago has led to major actions across Europe, with reducing noise levels as their main focus, for which billions of Euros are being spent.
-However, it is widely recognised that solely reducing sound level in people’s living environments is not always feasible or cost-effective and, more importantly, with only ~30% of environmental noise annoyance depending on facets of parameters such as acoustic energy (Guski 1997), sound level reduction will not necessarily lead to improved quality of life.
+However, it is widely recognised that solely reducing sound level in people’s living environments is not always feasible or cost-effective and, more importantly, with only ~30% of environmental noise annoyance depending on physical aspects of the signal, such as acoustic energy (Guski 1997), sound level reduction will not necessarily lead to improved quality of life.
 For this reason, from a public health point of view, it is necessary to explore alternative management and design strategies for acoustic environments that rely on more positive soundscapes, rather than merely environments not affected by noise pollution (Aletta, Oberman, and Kang 2018; Kang 2023; Kang et al. 2023).

-Soundscape design, separate from noise control engineering, is about the relationships between human physiology, perception, the sound environment, and its socio-cultural context (Kang 2006).
+Soundscape design, separate from (and complementary to) noise control engineering, is about the relationships between human physiology, perception, the sound environment, and its socio-cultural context (Kang 2006).
 Soundscape research represents a paradigm shift in that it combines physical, social, and psychological approaches and considers environmental sounds as a ‘resource’ rather than ‘waste’ (Kang and Schulte-Fortkamp 2016) relating to perceptual constructs rather than just physical phenomena.
-However, the current research is still at the stage of describing and identifying the problems and tends to be fragmented and focussed on only special cases e.g. subjective evaluations of soundscapes for residential areas (Schulte-Fortkamp and Kang 2013).
+However, the current research is still at the stage of describing and identifying the problems and tends to be fragmented and focussed on only special cases,e.g. subjective evaluations of soundscapes for residential areas (Schulte-Fortkamp and Kang 2013).
 In the movement from noise control to soundscape creation (Aletta and Kang 2015), a vital step is the standardisation of methods to assess soundscape quality.

 A common aim for implementing soundscape assessment in practice is to compare the quality of different soundscapes.
 Often (but not always) the goal is to identify a ‘good’ soundscape compared to a ‘bad’ soundscape.
 However, this presents several challenges: